 Each December, Carla, and Laura would rally the troops of volunteers (including the pilots and flights attendants from their flights) to fly down to Lima to throw a Christmas party for the kids.

 In 2014, Delta’s own CEO stood behind this employee grassroots project with the mission to provide health, wellness, and education in the communities that Delta serves.
 And thus, Caring Crew was born.

 Who we Are

-Caring Crew is made up of employees from departments all over Delta Air Lines and others who want to join in fundraising and volunteering who have a heart for our mission.
+Caring Crew is made up of airline employees, family and friends who want to join in fundraising and volunteering who have a heart for our mission.
 We are also always looking for new members to work with us to further our cause and join in on the fun.